 Pros and Cons of Community College

-Attending a community college before a university can help you save money and allow you to explore your interests before deciding on a major.
-It can also offer you some transitionary time to get accustomed to a new schedule and new academic expectations before committing to a four-year university.
+Students attending community college may also be able to live at home, which can cut down on living expenses, too.
+Living at home while taking community college classes can also offer you some transitional time to get accustomed to a new schedule and new academic expectations before committing to a four-year university.

 In addition, community colleges can offer you the chance to experience smaller class sizes (instead of large lecture hall classes that can be common at universities).